 We watch as the team doctors carry him off the field and into the locker rooms.

 Even though Manchester won, like they mostly do.
 Nobody felt like celebrating, knowing their star-player is hurt.
 A couple of minutes after the game ended, we sit on the couch hoping they’ll have some good news for us.

-‘Dean Campell, star-player is gravely injured.
-It looks like his ACL on his right knee is ruptured.
+"Dean Campell, star-player is gravely injured.
+It looks like his ACL on his left knee is ruptured.
 Besides this, it looks like a small rupture of his femur bone.
 We don’t know if he’s ever going to be able to play again.
-We will know more after he’s in the hospital.
-But we are certain that he won’t play this season anymore.’
+We will know more after the hospital gives us an update.
+But we are certain that he won’t play this season anymore."